maryamhanifpour/array_baker/README.rst

 output: batches of input records in array format, arrays of input array

-spec of output: each batch is of max size 5mb, each record in batch is of max size 1mb, larger should be discarded, each contains max 500 records
+spec of output:

+1. each batch is of max size 5mb

+2. each record in batch is of max size 1mb, larger should be discarded

+3. each batch contains max 500 records